Austin Trammell: Atlanta Falcons

 Trammell was signed by the Atlanta Falcons as an undrafted free agent on May 1, 2021.
-He was waived on August 24, 2021, during the second round of preseason cuts.
-Trammell was re-signed by the Falcons to their practice squad on September 1, 2021.
+He was waived on August 24, during the second round of preseason cuts.
+Trammell was re-signed by the Falcons to their practice squad on September 1.
 He was elevated to the active roster on January 2, 2022, for the team's Week 17 game against the Buffalo Bills and made his NFL debut in the game.
-He signed a reserve/future contract with the Falcons on January 10, 2022.
+Trammell signed a reserve/future contract with the Falcons on January 10.

 On June 16, 2022, Trammell was released by the Falcons.

 Los Angeles Rams

 On August 4, 2022, Trammell signed with the Los Angeles Rams.
-He was waived on August 30, 2022 and signed to the practice squad the next day.
-He was promoted to the active roster on December 3, 2022.
+He was waived on August 30, and re-signed to the practice squad the next day.
+Trammell was promoted to the active roster on December 3.

 On August 29, 2023, Trammell was waived by the Rams and re-signed to the practice squad.
 He was promoted to the active roster on October 7.

 Jacksonville Jaguars

 On June 12, 2024, Trammell signed with the Jacksonville Jaguars.
 He was waived on August 27, and re-signed to the practice squad.
-He signed a reserve/future contract on January 6, 2025.
+Trammell signed a reserve/future contract with Jacksonville on January 6, 2025.

 Trammel was waived by the Jaguars on August 27, 2025.
-He was signed to the practice squad on August 29.
+He was re-signed to the practice squad two days later.
 Trammell was promoted to the active roster on October 31.
+On December 1, he was waived and re-signed to the practice squad.
+He signed a reserve/future contract with Jacksonville on January 12, 2026.

+On August 30, 2026, Trammel was released by the Jaguars as part of final roster cuts and re-signed to the practice squad the next day.